-- 6.5.1.
-Prior to the commencement of: - (a) construction of the Project Infrastructure, a Construction Noise Management Plan (CNMP) must be prepared generally in accordance with relevant Environment Protection Authority Victoria (EPA) Noise Control Guidelines Chapter 4 of EPA Publication 1834 (Civil construction, building and demolition guide) to the satisfaction of the responsible authority note the three options for construction noise criteria provided in NV17, however this drafting included as an appropriate example in consultation with the EPA; and - (b) operation of the Project Infrastructure, an Operational Noise Management Plan (ONMP) must be prepared in accordance with EPA Guidelines the Environment Protection Act 2017, including EPA Publication 1826.4 (Noise limit and assessment protocol for the control of noise from commercial, industrial and trade premises and entertainment venues) to the satisfaction of the responsibility authority, in consultation with of the EPA. - 6.5.2.
+6.5.1.
+Prior to the commencement of:

+- (a) construction of the Project Infrastructure, a Construction Noise Management Plan (CNMP) must be prepared generally in accordance with Chapter 4 of EPA Publication 1834 (Civil construction, building and demolition guide) to the satisfaction of the responsible authority [note the three options for construction noise criteria provided in NV17, however this drafting included as an appropriate example] in consultation with the EPA; and - (b) operation of the Project Infrastructure, an Operational Noise Management Plan (ONMP) must be prepared in accordance with the Environment Protection Act 2017, including EPA Publication 1826.4 (Noise limit and assessment protocol for the control of noise from commercial, industrial and trade premises and entertainment venues) to the satisfaction of the responsibility authority, in consultation with of the EPA. - 6.5.2.
 The CNMP and ONMP may be amended from time to time to the satisfaction of the responsible authority in consultation with the EPA. - 6.5.3.
 Each plan must address all elements of the Project Infrastructure as relevant and must have regard to any cumulative noise impact associated with use and development of the Project Area during the relevant stage.
-The plans must include, but not be limited to: - (a) Performance requirements, including maximum noise limits for the Project Infrastructure in accordance with the Environment Protection Act 2017relevant EPA standards and guidance; - (b) A noise compliance procedure; - (c) A noise complaints evaluation procedure; and - (d) A noise complaints response procedure: - (e) Measures that are generally consistent with the requirements set out in the Mitigation Measures: - (f) A procedure for regularly assessing noise associated with the construction or operation of the Project Infrastructure (as relevant); and - (d)(g) Measures to minimise risks of harm to human health and the environment so far as reasonably practicable.
+The plans must include, but not be limited to: - (a) Performance requirements, including maximum noise limits for the Project Infrastructure in accordance with the Environment Protection Act 2017; - (b) A noise compliance procedure; - (c) A noise complaints evaluation procedure; - (d) A noise complaints response procedure; - (e) Measures that are generally consistent with the requirements set out in the Mitigation Measures; - (f) A procedure for regularly assessing noise associated with the construction or operation of the Project Infrastructure (as relevant); and - (g) Measures to minimise risks of harm to human health and the environment so far as reasonably practicable.